Church and Cultural Centre “Christuskirche”, Omsk

 (Western Siberia)

-The “Christuskirche” (Church of Christ) is the first church to be constructed in Russia since the October Revolution.
-It plays an important role for all those Germans remaining in Russia and who have been living here for generations because it forms a centerpoint in their lives and a place of Russian-German encounter.
-The realisation of the church centre is an example of a Russian-German joint venture.
-The design was developed by a German architect in collaboration with the head of the Municipal Planning and Building Control Office in Omsk as well as a Russian engineering office.
-The construction was executed by local companies with regional materials.
+Christ Church is the first new church to be built in Russia since the October Revolution.
+It plays an important role for the remaining Germans who have lived here for generations, because it is the centre of their life together and a place of German-Russian encounters.
+The realisation of the church centre is an example of successful German-Russian joint work.
+It resulted from the cooperation of a German architect with the city building council in Omsk and a Russian engineering office.
+The work was carried out by local companies using local materials.

 Dietmar Brandenburger